| EQI

 codependent)

-- We tend to
+- We tend to procrastinate and

-following project through from beginning
+have difficulty following project through from

-to end.
+beginning to end.

-- We have a strong need
+- We have a strong need to be in

-things over which we have no control.
+we have no control

 |